All Projects

 Working Group

-Dr. Jacqueline Mair, Dr. Oscar Castro, Dr. Alicia Salamanca-Sanabria, M.Sc.
-Roman Keller, Prabhakaran “Prabhu” Santhanam, Fabian Schneider, Prof. Dr. Elgar Fleisch, Prof. Dr. Florian von Wangenheim, Prof. Dr. Tobias Kowatsch
+Dr. Jacqueline Mair, Dr. Oscar Castro, M.Sc.
+Roman Keller, Prabhakaran “Prabhu” Santhanam, Fabian Schneider, Robert Jakob, Prof. Dr. Elgar Fleisch, Prof. Dr. Florian von Wangenheim, Prof. Dr. Tobias Kowatsch

 Partners